Middle, Upper Class Families Were First Residents of Crestwood Block

 621 E. 54th: John B. Winters, 70, wife Ella, 69.

-The slideshow below shows all the homes on the block as they looked in 1940.
+The photos below show all the homes on the block as they looked in 1940.

 Historic photos courtesy Kansas City Public Library/Missouri Valley Special Collections.